‘Frozen 2’ Nabs A Record Box Office For Disney

 (CNN) — Five Disney films have made more than $1 billion at the box office this year.
 After this weekend, it looks like “Frozen 2” is on its way to becoming the company’s sixth.

-“Frozen 2,” the studio’s animated sequel to the 2013 phenomenon, brought in an estimated $127 million in North America this weekend.
+“Frozen 2,” the studio’s animated sequel to the 2013 phenomenon, brought in $130 million in North America this weekend.
 While short of the opening record for animated films set by Pixar’s “Incredibles 2” — another Disney sequel — that’s the highest-grossing debut ever for Walt Disney Animation Studios, which has been producing films since 1937.

 The film also made more than the opening of the original, which brought in $93 million over the five-day Thanksgiving holiday in 2013, and it exceeded industry expectations that projected the sequel would make $100 million this weekend.